“Data, data everywhere but not any time to think”

 Do you need to review your marketing material?
 Are you using print copies for recruitment travel?
 Are you still mailing brochures?
 Are you translating any of that admissions content into languages where you are focusing recruitment activities?
 Are translations available on your website in digital format for downloading?
 Do any new markets need materials developed?
 What will the costs be for any of these new activities?

 With your vendor relationships, are there mechanisms in place to evaluate the success they bring to your efforts?
-Hotcourses Group offers clients the Enrolment Matcher Tool (EMT) as a clear way to match your applied, admitted, and/or enrolled students against the Hotcourses Group database.
-This EMT can show you what percentage of your students connected with Hotcourses Group in their journey to enrolling at your institution.
-On a personal note, the use of this tool confirmed at one of my previous colleges that 6.5% of our enrolled students had contact with Hotcourses Group before enroling.
-That result helped me make an informed, data-based decision on whether to renew with Hotcourses Group at that time.
+Hotcourses offers clients the Enrollment Matcher Tool (EMT) as clear way to match your applied, admitted, and/or enrolled students against the Hotcourses database.
+This EMT can show you what percentage of your students connected with Hotcourses in their journey to enrolling at your institution.
+On a personal note, the use of this tool confirmed at one of my previous colleges that 6.5% of our enrolled students had contact with Hotcourses before enrolling.
+That result helped me make an informed, data-based decision on whether to renew with Hotcourses at that time.
 If your CRM doesn’t allow you to track contacts by initial, secondary, or tertiary sources, the question becomes how are you defining success with your vendors, particularly on the lead generation, lead nurturing side?